-Content curation has been the epitome of cool for some time.
-From collections of fashion and literature, to online shopping and YouTube channels, anyone can curate anything.
-If the curator is an influencer, they can disrupt traditional marketplaces.
+Content curation is no longer just a library management skill.
+It has been the epitome of cool for some time; from collections of fashion and literature, to online shopping and YouTube channels, anyone can curate anything.
+And if the curator is an influencer, they can disrupt traditional marketplaces.
 For instance, the art world once believed that collectors would never buy paintings based on an online image.

 Market forces have also put pressure on legal services to embrace disruption.